 Eagleville Covered Bridge

 This bridge was built in 1858 and revamped in 2007, and it’s listed on the National Register of Historic Places.
-It’s one of just four covered bridges still standing in Washington County.
+Fun Fact: It’s one of just four covered bridges still standing in Washington County!

 New Skete Monastery & Hiking Trail

 The churches, gardens, bell tower, and hiking trail are open for self-guided tours Tuesday through Sunday, and you can find downloadable brochures and a hiking trail map on their website.
-The gift shop, which is where you’ll want to stop to pick up the mouthwatering cheesecake, is open Tuesday through Saturday, 12:30pm to 4pm.
+The Monk’s gift shop is open Monday, Thursday, and Friday from 12 PM to 4 PM, or swing into the Nun’s airlock gift shop with cash or a check, which is open from 8 AM to 8 PM every day.

 Make the short trip to Cambridge from one of the state forests and fuel up on delicious pizza or a sub with quality Boars Head meat at Clark’s Pizzeria on West Main Street.
 Or, if you’re looking for a bit more of a fine dining experience after a day of biking, Silvano’s Italian Restaurant is just across the street.